-Below is a list of acceptable forms of identification: One document from list A OR one document each from lists B and C. Please review the list carefully.
+Here is a list of acceptable forms of identification: One document from list A OR one document each from lists B and C. Please review the list carefully.
 In most cases, ORIGINAL DOCUMENTS ARE REQUIRED.
 No faxes, photocopies, or scans are acceptable.
+The list can also be found on the People and Culture website.